Last Updated on April 19, 2022 by Rat Race Running

 Persevere.
 Hold on.
-It will eventually be alright.
+It will eventually be all right.

 8. Let your actions speak for themselves.

 The good players I play with often are quiet in-game.
-They don’t talk a lot of trash.
+They don’t talk much trash.
 They play.
 They let their game show what other players compensate for by trash-talking.
 Sure, some love to brag, but still, their gameplay backs it up.

 Real Life.
 Don’t lift your own chair.
 Just do your job.
 Let others notice your hard work and lift you.
 Words can be empty unless backed up by actions.